iotaledger/wasp/documentation/docs/misc/runwasp.md

 accordingly.

-Also, for testing purposes, all Wasp nodes can be connected to the same Goshimmer instance.
-In normal operation, it is recommended for each Wasp node to connect to a different Goshimmer instance.
+Also, for testing purposes, all Wasp nodes can be connected to the same GoShimmer instance.
+In normal operation, it is recommended for each Wasp node to connect to a different GoShimmer instance.

 Create an empty working directory for the Wasp node, copy the [`config.json`](https://github.com/iotaledger/wasp/blob/master/config.json)